William Buick Profile

 |Born||Jul 02, 1998|

-The composed William Buick is the first jockey for trainer Charlie Appleby of the mighty Godolphin operation, winning the Epsom Derby on Masar in 2018.
+The composed Champion Jockey William Buick is the number one for trainer Charlie Appleby of the mighty Godolphin operation, and has won the Epsom Derby on Masar in 2018.

 Although synonymous with success in Britain, Buick was actually born in the Norwegian capital Oslo.